SamuelWhitton/natural-daina/README.md

     ~ newCat *{\$~newCat;}
 }
 ```
 Methods can have multiple method generic types.
-In the following example, the return type of **chooseFirstOption** is determined by the first input, and the return type of **chooseSecondOption** is determined by the second input.
+In the following example, the output type of **chooseFirstOption** is determined by the first input, and the output type of **chooseSecondOption** is determined by the second input.
 ```
 [] (Hammer, Saw, Cat) {
     *{